Adam Carlstrom, MBA

-Adam Carlstrom serves as the Director of Strategic Mission Systems for the Nebraska Strategic Research Institute (NSRI) at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.
+Adam Carlstrom serves as the Research Director of USSTRATCOM Programs for the Nebraska Strategic Research Institute (NSRI) at the University of Nebraska, the DOD-designated University Affiliated Research Center sponsored by U.S. Strategic Command.

 In his role, Carlstrom represents NSRI and NU with U.S. Strategic Command, the sponsor of NSRI’s University Affiliated Research Center status.
 This status is designated by the Department of Defense to only 14 total institutions of higher education in the country.

 Immediately prior to his role at NSRI, Carlstrom served for four years as Commander for the Electronic Attack Wing, U.S. Pacific Fleet, leading the finest Sailors in Navy.
 He successfully directed the man/train/equip responsibilities for all 15 Electronic Attack Squadron (VAQ) squadrons in addition to commanding the operational responsibilities for five expeditionary VAQ squadrons.